Installing an electric vehicle charger at your home

 Unfortunately, we cannot approve applications from customers who live in:

-• Flats or apartments (exempt some maisonettes with a private driveway)
+• Flats or apartments (except some maisonettes with a private driveway)

 • Homes with communal parking